Skip to main content

 required

 Your TMDB (The Movie Database) API key.
-CinePro Core uses this for all metadata lookups — movie/show titles, posters, IDs, and more.
-The server will fail to start if this is missing or invalid.
+CinePro Core uses TMDB for metadata such as titles, IDs, and artwork.

 1